contao/docs-archive/extending-contao4/managed-edition/autoload-contao3.md

 ### Load dependencies from `autoload.ini`

-Usually, a Contao 3 extension comes with a `config/autoload.ini` file to describe it's dependencies, which is automatically parsed in Contao 3.
+Usually, a Contao 3 extension comes with a `config/autoload.ini` file to describe its dependencies, which is automatically parsed in Contao 3.
 In Contao 4, the plugin must load the dependencies from this file by implementing the `BundlePluginInterface` and using the parser to recursively load all dependencies.